1. Administration#

 - LDAP and LDAP listener#

-understand the basic concepts of LDAP
+You need to understand the basic concepts of LDAP.

 See also

-See LDAP directory service in UCS Manual [1].
+For more information, see LDAP directory service in UCS Manual [1].

 - Univention Directory Manager#

-Univention Directory Manager (UDM) is used for handling user data (and other data) that is stored in the LDAP server, one of two core storage places (the other one is UCR).
-Examples for data are users, roles or machine info.
-UDM adds a layer of functionality and logic on top of LDAP, hence LDAP shouldn’t be used directly, but only through UDM.
+UCS uses Univention Directory Manager (UDM) for handling user data and other data stored in the LDAP server.
+The LDAP server is one of two core storage locations.
+The other storage location is UCR.
+Examples for data are users, roles, or machine info.

-You need to be able to:
+You need to:

-understand the concept of UDM
+understand the concept of UDM.

-know the basic structure of UDM objects and their attributes
+know the basic structure of UDM objects and their attributes.

-add and manage extended attributes
+add and manage extended attributes.

 See also

-See Univention Directory Manager (UDM) in Univention Developer Reference [2].
+For more information in a developer context, see Univention Directory Manager (UDM) in Univention Developer Reference [2].

 - Univention Configuration Registry#

-You need to be able to:
+You need to:

-understand basic UCR concepts
+understand basic UCR concepts.

-set and read UCR variables.
+know how to set and read UCR variables.

 See also

-See Administration of local system configuration with Univention Configuration Registry in UCS Manual [1].
+For more information, see Administration of local system configuration with Univention Configuration Registry in UCS Manual [1].

 - Univention App Center settings#

-Within the app center, you can configure settings for the individual apps.
+Within the App Center, you can configure settings for the individual apps.

 See also